 Create Concat (on trinity) •

 Create a Concat This task lets you create a concat.

 Note: The concat cannot be brought online until all the slots are filled and all the pieces are online.

-ed and all the

-Domain: ● Local O Cluster
+Domain: • Local O Cluster

 Concat Name:

 Volume Name:

 Children: Browse

 OK Cancel Help